abarciauskas-bgse/icesat2-viz/README.md

     tiles generated from geojson polygon features
   * generate geojson using `atl-to-geojson.py`, then mbtiles using tippecanoe and then join with original using `tile-join`.
   * Run tileserver and point the mvt layer to the tile server
+  * Currently the index is not collection dependent and parameters are working for ATL03 photons.

 ## References